imitatehappiness/QtSystemElementEditor/README.md

   <h3 align="center"></h3>
 </p>

-## About The Project
+# Table Elements Editor

-The program is designed for editing table elements.
+The "Table Elements Editor" program is designed for editing table elements in a hierarchical manner.
 The root elements are entries with type=1.
-Only elements of type=1 can be nested in each other.

-They have nested elements of type 2 and/or 3.
+Only elements of type=1 can be nested within each other.
+These root elements may contain nested elements of type=2 and/or type=3.

-Data from the database is displayed in the ***"System Composition"*** window.

-The "Type 1" elements are displayed in bold.
-For them, the do not show type value.Depending on the numeric value of type, show the corresponding text: ***"Type 2" / "Type 3".***
+The program retrieves data from a database and displays it in the "System Composition" window.
+The elements of type=1 are displayed in bold, and their type value is not shown.
+Instead, the corresponding text "Type 2" or "Type 3" is displayed based on their numeric type value.

+## System Composition Window

++ The "System Composition" window displays a hierarchical tree of elements retrieved from the database.
++ Elements of type=1 are shown in bold, and their type value is hidden, displaying "Type 2" or "Type 3" based on the numeric value.
-Only when an element of type "Type 1" is selected in the tree in the right tables show only its directly nested elements, if any, with "Type 2" elements in the upper table, and "Type 3" elements in the lower table.
++ When you select an element of type=1 in the tree, the right tables display its directly nested elements (if any).
++ In the upper table, "Elements Type 2" are shown, and in the lower table, "Elements Type 3" are displayed.

+## Editing Elements

-In the "System Composition" three, you can edit the ***"Type"*** column using ***QComboBox***.
-Write the changed values to the database.
-In the right tables ***("Elements Type n")***, only the ***"Size"*** column is available for editing.
-Write the changed values to the database.
-When displaying the size value, show all negative values in ***bold red***.
++ In the "System Composition" tree view, you can edit the "Type" column using a QComboBox.
+Any changes made to the type value will be updated and saved to the database.
++ In the right tables ("Elements Type 2" and "Elements Type 3"), you can edit the "Size" column.
+The program will write the changes back to the database.
++ When displaying the "Size" value, all negative values are shown in bold red for better visibility.

 >**PostgreSQL:**  9.6 32bit
 >